Commute Guides

 Employers can only spend their pre-tax transit funds on qualified transit expenses.
 In New Jersey, most employees use their pre-tax funds on:

-• New Jersey Transit (NJT) rail and bus monthly passes
+• New Jersey Transit (NJT) rail and bus

 • New York City regional mass transit services, including Metropolitan Transportation Authority (MTA) subway and bus